kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 to prove it.
 In particular, Dafny would need a litte more information about how the while loop behaves.
 It turns out that providing extra information about while loops is where much of the difficulty lies.
+So let's see how to get a program with a proof of correctness.

 A Verified Implementation of the Factorial Function
 ===================================================